Why Just Two Exterior Styles?

 Who are “We?”

 “We” are a forty year career practitioner returning to a core interest and commitment to sensibly sized residential design that is economical, energy efficient and visually attractive.
 We’ve always been attracted to residential floor plan arrangements that are elegant in their simplicity.
 It’s an attribute that is difficult to explain.
-For those of us in the game it’s an exercise in discipline and excellence.
+It’s an exercise in discipline and excellence.

 Didn't Find the Answer to Your Question?
 Submit Feedback?